igrishaev/farseer/README.md

 This package provides a couple of macros for making HTTP RPC stubs.
 These are local HTTP servers that run on your machine.
-The difference with the Jetty package is that a stub returns a pre-defined data which is quite useful for testing your application.
+The difference with the Jetty package is that a stub returns a pre-defined data which is useful for testing your application.

 Imagine you have a piece of code that interacts with two RPC endpoints.
 To make this code well tested, you need to cover the cases: